 3. Not optimizing images

-Visual content goes a long way in attracting attention and engaging the audience with social media platforms on the craze; people keep demanding for more and more visual content.
+Visual content goes a long way in attracting attention and engaging the audience with social media platforms on the craze; people keep demanding more and more visual content.
 However, without properly optimizing them, you are losing out on Google’s proper indexing and ranking of all your content.

 Since images are such a big deal, it would count for you to rank for them, therefore, ensure that you have information on your captions, image descriptions, and even Alt texts.
 The goal is to provide people with more details about your visual content.